 - Stir in the garlic and ginger, cook a minute, then add the dried spices (coriander, turmeric, chili, cinnamon and cloves).
 Stir through to mix.

-Next, add the ground beef (or other ground meat) and brown all over, breaking up and stirring as you go.
+- Next, add the ground beef (or other ground meat) and brown all over, breaking up and stirring as you go.
 Add the tomato and stir through.
 Season with a little salt and pepper to taste.
-Cook around 5 minutes or so until the tomato appears cooked then add the peas.
+Cook around 5 minutes or so until the tomato appears cooked then add the peas and water.
 Cook a minute or two more then serve.
 Often traditionally served with Indian breads such as paratha, also works well with rice.

 - Easiest Greek Hamburgers by Positively Stacey